phelim-h/encord-agents/docs/editor_agents/index.md

 - Employ custom prompting models like [DINOv][dinov]{ target="\_blank", rel="noopener noreferrer" } or [T-Rex2][trex2]{ target="\_blank", rel="noopener noreferrer" } to speed up annotations.
 - _Trigger notifications_ internally related to the given task.

-Think of these agents as agents that your annotators can trigger at will _while they are labeling_.
+Think of these agents as actions your annotators can trigger _while they are labeling_.

-## The general concepts
+!!! info
+    Editor Agents are API endpoints triggered on individual tasks within the Label Editor.
+They differ from [Task Agents][task-agents], which are Workflow components that activate on all tasks passing through the Agent stage.

+## General Concepts

 Editor agents work in the following way: